open/close all folders

 - In the episode "Feat of Clay", Roland Daggett is promoting a new miracle facial cream that can turn your face into putty on an infomercial show.
 During the Q&A a woman from the audience goes on a long rant about its rumored addictive qualities and becomes violent over it, eventually revealing herself to be Clayface.

 - In "Joker's Favor", Charlie Collins realizes the only way to truly inspire fear into the Joker is stealing his act by menacing Joker's only dream: his The Only One Allowed to Defeat You Final Battle with Batman.

-- Bart, and often Homer act as such in The Simpsons, usually for petty attention seeking reasons or one of their rivals being in the spotlight (in "Bart Star" Flanders became coach of Bart's football team, leading Homer to chastise him relentlessly during each game, until Flanders finally snapped and made him coach instead).
+- Bart, and often Homer act as such, usually for petty attention-seeking reasons or one of their rivals being in the spotlight.
+In "Bart Star", Flanders becomes coach of Bart's football team, leading Homer to chastise him relentlessly during each game, until Flanders finally snaps and makes him coach instead.

 - Another Simpsons example shows Reiner Wolfcastle doing stand-up comedy.
-Hecklers were killed off with various ordnance.
+Hecklers are killed off with various ordnance.

 - Done by Peter in an episode of Family Guy after he gets completely drunk during a comedy show.
 Similar to the above, the comedian finally loses patience and goads him to give it a shot himself, with the expected results.

-- On the Classic Disney Short "Magician Mickey", Mickey Mouse is a Stage Magician being heckled by Donald Duck.
+- In "Magician Mickey", Mickey Mouse is a Stage Magician being heckled by Donald Duck.
 Mickey responds by making Donald part of the act and performing humiliating magic tricks on him.

 - Drawn Together did this occasionally, with an off-screen man's voice answering rhetorical questions with a loud "YOU SUCK."
 He also interjects in the episode where Toot says she knows what will fix her problems: "Yeah, ice cream, lardass!"